Available in every color and style, modern porcelain tiles offer the beauty of natural flooring materials for a lower cost and minimum care.

 We display over 1,400 porcelain floor tiles along with ceramic wall tiles in every style, size, and color at the most competitive prices.

 What is red body tile?

-The ceramic tile’s body traditionally is in red color due to the clay’s original color.
-The term red body refers to ceramic tile
+The ceramic tile’s body is traditionally in a red color due to the clay’s original color.
+The term red body refers to ceramic tile.

 What is white body tile?

-The white body is a type of ceramic used for wall tiles that weighs lighter than traditional ceramic and porcelain tiles.
+The white body is a type of ceramic used for wall tiles that weigh lighter than traditional ceramic and porcelain tiles.
 White body tiles stick easier to walls.

 PEI is an abrasion test that measures the wear and tear of the surface of a tile on a scale 1 to 5.

-PEI V: Heavy traffic commercial areas.
-Like airports, shopping malls, hospitals.
+PEI-V: Heavy traffic commercial areas such as airports, shopping malls, hospitals, etc.

 Porcelain tiles are extremely hard products.
-Regardless of the PEI number, they offer great longevity against tear and wear.
-Besides, the PEI is measured with a machine that uses ball bearings.
+Regardless of the PEI number, they offer great longevity against wear and tear.
+Additionally, the PEI is measured with a machine that uses ball bearings.
 Therefore, color is a factor that directly affects the PEI value of a tile.
-Unlike many people think, a higher number of PEI doesn’t make the tiles more durable.
+Contrary to popular belief, a higher number of PEI doesn’t make the tiles more durable.
 What makes the tiles more durable is the installation.
-Manufacturers today, are more focused on a new test that measures the stain resistance of the tiles on a scale of 1 to 7.
+Manufacturers today are more focused on a new test that measures the stain resistance of the tiles on a scale of 1 to 7.
 Stain resistance is indicated with the letter C.